r15hil/r15hil.github.io/docs/books/books.md

 ## Books

+📚 This is Going to Hurt: Adam Kay

-📚 The Defining Decade: Why Your Twenties Matter - Meg Jay
+✅ The Defining Decade: Why Your Twenties Matter: Meg Jay - 3/23 👍

 ✅ How to Win Friends and Influence People: Dale Carnegie - 3/23 👍